An extension of the Moran process using type-specific connection graphs: Introduction

 The changes in the information carried by the genetic code, i.e. mutations, give or take away survival or reproductive abilities.
 A bad case of mutation is a cancer cell whose genes force it to reproduce relentlessly, whereas a good one could be a cell with enhanced functionality.
 A mutation can affect the cell's ability to adapt to the environment, which translates to chances of reproduction, or/and change the set of candidates in the population that should pay the price for its reproduction.

-Now back to our population of resident cells which, as we said, connect with each other in a particular way.
-After lots of reproductions a mutant version of it shows up due to replication mistakes, environmental conditions, etc. This \textit{mutant} has the ability to reproduce in a different rate, and also, to be connected with a set of cells different than the one of its resident version.
+Returning to our population of resident cells, suppose that, after lots of reproductions a mutant shows up due to replication mistakes, environmental conditions, etc. This \textit{mutant} has the ability to reproduce in a different rate, and also, to be connected with a set of cells different than the one of its resident version.
 For the sake of argument, we study the most pessimistic case, i.e. our mutant is an extremely aggressive type of cancer with increased reproduction rate and maximum unpredictability; it can replicate on any other cell and do that faster than a resident cell.
 We consider the following motivating question: Supposing this single mutant will appear at some point in time on a random cell equiprobably, what is the best structure (network) of our resident cells such that the probability of the mutant taking over the whole population is minimized?

-The above process that we informally described captures the real-life process remarkably well.
-As a matter of fact, a mutation that affects the aforementioned characteristics in a real population of somatic cells occurs rarely compared to the time it needs to conquer the population or get extinct.
+Numerous studies in Biology model the dynamics of cancer progression in somatic cells using the Moran process \cite{IMN04,Kom06,MIN04,KLVN02,NMI03}.
+A mutation that affects the aforementioned characteristics in a real population of somatic cells occurs rarely compared to the time it needs to conquer the population or get extinct.
 Therefore, a second mutation is extremely rare to happen before the first one has reached one of those two outcomes and this allows us to study only one type of mutant per process.
-In addition, apart from the different reproduction rate, a mutation can lead to a different ``expansionary policy'' of the cell, something that has been overlooked so far.
+In addition, apart from the different reproduction rate, a mutation can lead to a different ``expansionary policy'' of the cell, a property that to the authors' knowledge has not been studied so far.